Professor, Department Chair

 Craig K. Tyran is Department Chair and a Professor in the area of information systems (IS) in the Department of Decision Sciences at Western Washington University (WWU).

 Previously, Craig held faculty appointments at Oregon State University (OSU) and Washington State University (WSU).
-He also has served as Associate Dean and Director of the Center for Excellence in Management Education at WWU's College of Business and Economics.
+He also has served as Associate Dean and Director of the Center for Innovation in Education at WWU's College of Business and Economics.
+He has served as the Chair of the Department of Decision Sciences since 2012.

 Craig teaches courses on systems development and the applications of technology in organizations.
 Craig has been recognized with teaching awards including the Erwin S. Mayer Distinguished Teaching Fellow Award for the College of Business and Economics (WWU), the Allette and Cayden Chase Franklin Excellence in Teaching Award (WWU), MBA Professor of the Year Awards (WWU, Washington State University), and the Excellence in Teaching Award (Oregon State University).